timmera/booking-api/README.md

 }
 ```

-3. If you server is running on a diferent port or URL, change the value `http://localhost:3000` to your server's data (this is the default one though).
+3. If your server is running on a different port or URL, change the value `http://0.0.0.0:3000` to your server's data (this is the default one though).
 4. Run the following command

 ```plaintext